Job outlooks for Geological and mineral technologists and technicians

 - There are several unemployed workers with recent experience in this occupation.

-Here are some key facts about Geological and mineral technologists and technicians in the Mauricie region:
+Here are some key facts about geological and mineral technologists and technicians in the census metropolitan area of Montréal, including the Laval region,:

 The following factors contributed to this outlook: